nodestream-proj/nodestream/docs/docs/guides/project-plugins.md

           - target2
     ```
 #### Plugin Pipeline Configurations
-End users can provide configuration for each of the plugin provided pipelines by adding the piplines section under the imported plugin in their nodestream.yaml file.
-The configuration includes annotations targets and exlude_inherited_targets properties the same way as these properties are provided in pipelines defined in the scopes section.
+To configure each plugin provided pipeline, end users can add a "pipelines" key under the imported plugin in their nodestream.yaml file.
+This configuration can include annotations, targets, and exclude_inherited_targets per pipeline.
+These properties are defined in the same way as those in pipelines under the scopes section.
 === "nodestream.yaml"
     ```
     plugins: